 The question now is how can data center operators plan for sustainable operations in a water-scarce future?

 Simply building data centers in regions with ample water supplies may not be a good long-term solution.
 Because of climate change, many regions are expected to see their water supply shrink and their population increase.
-A region with ample water today may become water-stressed in 10 to 30 years time.
+Today, a region with ample water may become water-stressed in 10 to 30 years’ time.

 Design a Better Cooling System

 Since most of the water data centers consume is for cooling, data centers should find other ways to cool the facilities.